angel-dart/gitbook/Rendering-Views.md

 typedef Future<String> ViewGenerator(String path, [Map data]);
 ```

-A templating plug-in can assign one of these to `Angel@viewGenerator` to set itself up.
+A templating plug-in can assign one of these to `app.viewGenerator` to set itself up:

 ```dart
 import 'dart:io';